rowcased/rowcased.github.io/alternate_page.md

 #### My involvement

-First I only solved kata in Python as I started to code, later I began C and translated kata into that language, then I added on some additional languages, and eventually I created several original kata.
-As I earned additional honor and advanced through the ranks, I unexpectedly evolved from user to contributor into an ad hoc site moderator.
+First I only solved kata in Python to learn coding, later I began translated kata into C, then I added on some additional languages, and eventually I created several original kata.
+As I earned additional honor and advanced through the ranks, I evolved from user to contributor into an ad hoc site moderator.

 ### 1. Coder